henryweaponsguy/tf2-ugly-hat-remover/README.md

 # Ugly hat remover mod for Team Fortress 2

-This is a script that creates a modified version of the [no-hats-bgum](https://pevhs.ch/tf2/nhbgum/) mod using [nhcustom2](https://pevhs.ch/tf2/nhcustom2/) that removes some of the uglier cosmetics from the game.
+This is a script that creates a modified version of the [no-hats-bgum](https://pevhs.ch/tf2/nhbgum/) mod using [nhcustom2](https://pevhs.ch/tf2/nhcustom2/) that removes some of the uglier cosmetic items from the game.
 Good looking hats are left intact

 Use the `config.txt` file to select which cosmetics to remove.
 More information can be found [here](https://pevhs.ch/tf2/nhcustom2/)